georgemblack/web/src/_posts/2019-12-03-go-fast-with-google-cloud-run.md

 * Underlying infrastructure
 * Vendor or product lock-in

+{% include image-alpha.html src="cloud-run-console" alt="Google Cloud Run web console" %}

 <!--more-->

-Usage is straightforward.
-You create a "service" with some minimal configuration options, then provide a container for the service to run.
+Usage is straightforward: you create a "service" with some minimal configuration options, then provide a container for the service to run.
 Your container must be stateless, and operate via an HTTP interface on `$PORT`. *That's it*.

 It's the answer to *"I just want to run this container, can you do that for me?
 Fast?"*